RoxanaTesileanu/multivariate_analyses/README.md

 # multivariate_analyses
-Experimenting with multivariate analyses in R (statistical theory from Quinn and Keough 2002, R code and theory from Kabacoff 2015, linear algebra theory from Paul Dawkins 2017).
+Experimenting with multivariate analyses in R (statistical theory from Quinn and Keough 2002, R code and theory from Kabacoff 2015, linear algebra theory from Paul Dawkins 2017), spatial data analysis with R from Bivand, Pebesma and Gomez-Rubio 2008.
-Using the LUCAS TOPSOIL DATASET from ESDAC (European Soil Data Center) to analyse the data for Romania and Bulgaria.